Trump Promises ‘America First’ in Defiant and Divisive Inaugural Speech

 Trump took the oath after U.S. spy agencies found that Russia had meddled in the election to try to tip the scales in his favor and as reports emerged that law enforcement and intelligence agencies were investigating Trump’s aides and associates for alleged links to Moscow.

 That alleged connection has some Americans worried.
 A protester from Chicago named Christopher stood near the Washington Monument, where he held a sign reading “Nyet My President.”
-He wasn’t planning to come to Washington, he said, until one man changed his mind: Vladimir Putin.
+He wasn’t planning to come to Washington, he said, until one man changed his mind: Russian President Vladimir Putin.

 “I came to make my voice heard.
 He wouldn’t be here without Putin.
 I don’t want to see my country run by the next Putin,” Christopher said.